 Extra Step: Automatic merge duplicates during import

 To prevent and merge duplicates automatically during the import process.
-Check the "do not allow duplicate values" option on the Email property (see video on step 4).
+Check the "do not allow duplicate values" option on the Email property.
 With this property option, Datablist will automatically deduplicate and merge your contacts on data import.

 During the import stepper, a merging option will be shown to configure how Datablist must deal with duplicates.